Graham Tuckwell: Background and early career

 Graham John Tuckwell was born in Canberra.
 He lived at Bruce Hall at the Australian National University, where he graduated as a Bachelor of Economics in 1978 and a Bachelor of Laws in 1981.

 He started his career as an advisor to Vince FitzGerald in the Department of the Prime Minister.

 Financial services career

 He later founded Investor Resources Limited, and served as Head of Mining for the Asia-Pacific region for Salomon Brothers and as executive director of Normandy Mining.
 He also worked as an investment advisor to Credit Suisse First Boston and Schroders, both in London and Australia.

 He is the founder and chairman of ETF Securities, an investment firm focused on exchange-traded funds (ETFs), exchange-traded commodities and exchange-traded currencies.
 It holds AUD30 billion in assets and it is the seventh largest ETP in the world.
 In 2003, he also started Gold Bullion Securities, an ETP linked to the value of gold as a commodity.

-Tuckwell is also the founder and Chairman of the venture capital firm ETFS Capital.
+Tuckwell is also the founder and Chairman of the venture capital firm ETFS Capital, and sits on the board as chairman of ETF Shares.
 The firm has invested in companies including cryptocurrency ETF issuer 21Shares.
 In 2021, ETFS Capital acquired etf.com.